Cheesy Potato Pancakes

 • Grate the potatoes preferably on a box grater.
 (If using a food processor, make sure to pulse the shredded potatoes with the blade attachment to cut the long strands.)

-• Soak the grated potatoes in a cold water for about 10 minutes.
+• Soak the grated potatoes in cold water for about 10 minutes.
 Drain and squeeze out as much water as you can.

-• In a large bowl, combine the grated potatoes, sliced scallions, garlic, eggs, flour, salt and pepper.
+• In a large bowl, combine the grated potatoes, sliced scallions, garlic, eggs, flour, salt, and pepper.
 Mix well.

-• Cook about 3-4 pancakes at a time, and don’t overcrowd the pan.
-Cook the pancakes about 3 minutes on each side, or until the pancakes are cooked through and golden brown.
-Remove the pancakes on paper towel to drain.
+• Cook the pancakes for about 3 minutes on each side, or until golden brown and cooked through.
+Remove the pancakes onto a paper towel to drain.

 ⭐️ Did you make this recipe?